jwalton/rust-book-abridged/docs/ch20/ch20-02-multi-threaded-web-server.md

     });
 ```

-We'll end up with one of our threads doing all the work.
+One thread will take the mutex and then loop with it held, so one of our threads doing all the work.

 There are also a few things wrong with this code as it stands.
 First, we're obviously glossing over some error handling, which is fine for this example.
 Second, if you reload the "/sleep" route many times, you'll find eventually it will start taking a long time to load.
 What's happening here is that we're queueing up jobs in the channel.

 Ideally if all the workers are busy, we'd return a 503 to let the client know we are too busy to handle the request.
 We could do this in a few ways; we could use the `atomic` package to increment a counter when we start a job and decrement it when we finish one, so we know how many jobs are in progress.
 There's also a `channel::sync_channel` which allows creating a channel with a bounded size.
 The sender in this case has a `try_send` which will return an error if the channel is full.
+This is left as an exercise for the reader.

 Next we'll look at how to adapt our web server to [shut down gracefully](ch20-03-graceful-shutdown.md).